cole-group/cole-group.github.io/_posts/2021-05-09-howtoblog.markdown

 Once done, you can initialise a pull request to merge your changes, or simply send your post to **DC**.

-Include an image in the text:
+Include an image in your post:

 ![QUBEKit logo](/assets/QuBeKit.png)